Web Mentions for "Mary Dennett"

 Executive Summary

 The publicly available web content primarily refers to Mary Coffin Ware Dennett (1872-1947), an American women's rights activist, pacifist, and advocate for birth control and sex education.
-She is known for her activism, particularly regarding reproductive rights and the legal challenges she faced due to her advocacy.
-The search results also included mentions of other individuals with the name "Dennett," including philosopher Daniel Dennett and entities related to music events and pet services.
+The search results also highlight her involvement in the suffrage movement and her prosecution for distributing a pamphlet on sex education.

 Professional Background